nrfconnect/sdk-nrfxlib/mpsl/README.rst

 The library is available as soft-float, softfp-float, and hard-float builds.

 .. important::
+   For nRF5340, the libraries are:

-   -  The libraries are for evaluation purposes only.
+   * For evaluation purposes only.
-   -  The libraries are not fully functional and not yet fully tested.
+   * Not fully functional and not properly tested.
-   -  The libraries are not optimized for performance.
+   * Not optimized for performance.

 .. toctree::